-The snow still lays thick in Appaloosa Plains, but the wind has lost its bite and icicles are starting to melt.
-The wild geese are back, flying in their distinctive V-formation, bringing a promise of spring.
+The layer of snow is still thick in Appaloosa Plains, but the wind has lost its bite and the rythmical dripping from melting icicles aren’t the only signs of the change of season.
+The wild geese are back, their distinctive V-formation bringing a promise of spring.

-‘I think we’ll head out next weekend, if the snow continues to melt.
+‘I think we’ll head out next weekend, if the weather keeps up and the snow continues melting.
 What do you think, Johnny?’

 ‘Do I really have to come?’
 Jupiter whines.
 ‘I don’t want to sleep out in the wilderness with bears and… and no hot water!’